architdatar/ml_uncertainty/docs/contributing.md

 ## Non-Linear Regression

 1. Add capabilities for regularization:Use scipy.optimize.minimize function to optimize and build the loss function as shown in ParametricModelInference.
-2. Enable non-explicit constrained optimization: Use scipy.optimize.minimize to optimize.
+2. Enable non-explicit constrained optimization: Use scipy.optimize.minimize to optimize - Create loss function as in ParametricModelInference class.
 3. Accurate degree of freedom calculations for non-linear models: Currently, the model degrees of freedom are computed by considering the number of model parameters.
 But for true non-linear functions, these should be computed as shown in Hastie et al, [Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/) Pg 233.
 4. For L2 regularization for non-linear models, see Eq.
 7.34 on Pg 233 of Hastie et al, [Elements of Statistical Learning](https://hastie.su.domains/ElemStatLearn/).

     For 3, 4: Develop code using simulations, see documentation for ensemble model inference degrees of freedom calculation.

+5. Implement cross-validation with sklearn grid search.

 ## Parametric model inference